sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Install dependency for JDBC Driver
 --------------------------

-Copy the ``JDBC Driver`` jar to pyspark jar path, Once the jar got copied, it will be available at pyspark jar path.
+Copy the ``JDBC Driver`` jar to pyspark jar path, Once it is copied successfully, you can see the JDBC Driver jar inside pyspark jar path.

 .. figure:: ../_assets/configuration/copy_view.PNG
    :alt: Databricks
    :width: 40%

-Once the jar got copied, it will be available at pyspark jar path.

 Install dependency for AWS